contentful-labs/contentful-action-example/README.md

 Contentful Action Example
 =====

-An example application for how you can integrating content migrations in your continuous delivery pipeline using GitHub Actions.
+An example application for how you can integrating content migrations in your continuous delivery pipeline using the Contentful GitHub Actions.

 What is this about?
 =====